MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Get-MgBetaPrintShareAllowedGroupByRef.md

 # Get-MgBetaPrintShareAllowedGroupByRef

 ## SYNOPSIS
-The groups whose users have access to print using the printer.
+Retrieve a list of groups that have been granted access to submit print jobs to the associated printerShare.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPrintShareAllowedGroupByRef](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintShareAllowedGroupByRef?view=graph-powershell-1.0)

 ## SYNTAX